Added renewable capacity still leaves California short

 The deal, which requires approval from the California Public Utilities Commission, would expand two existing contracts, which total 375 megawatts per year, to 425 megawatts from 2010 through 2017.
 It will then shrink to 250 megawatts from 2018 through 2021.

-Marshall noted the reliability of geothermal power compared with other renewable sources of energy such as solar and wind.
+Marshall noted the reliability of geothermal power compared with other renewable sources of energy such as solar photovoltaic power and wind.
 Geothermal fields can produce electricity around the clock.
 Solar only works during the day.
 Wind farms tend to be more productive at night, when demand is the lowest, but wind power is generally cheaper than solar.

 Geothermal power also makes up the biggest source of renewable energy supply for Southern California Edison, said Mike Marelli, director of contract origination and analysis at the utility.
 It accounts for 62 percent of the clean energy mix, followed by wind at 21 percent, he said.